top of page

 Kids are free for everything.
 We didn’t have to pay for entrance fees, bus tickets, or camping fees for the kids.
 We typically saw that under 12 is free, but many times under 18 was free.

 Food.
-Especially while camping (which again, is a great way to see the country), we bought all our food at the supermarket .
+While camping (which again, is a great way to see the country), we bought all our food at the supermarket .
 It’s not the fanciest of foods, but it’s cheap!

 Food in Iceland

 1. We brought some food with us from the States.
-Things that we knew would be hard to get there, like peanut butter, certain canned vegetables and beans, and dry soups.
-There is obviously a lot of food available here, but we decided to load up on things that we’re particular about.
+Things that we knew would be hard to get there, like peanut butter, certain canned vegetables and beans, protien and snack bars, fruit snacks, and dry soups.
+There is obviously a lot of food available in Iceland, but we decided to load up on things that we’re particular about.

 2. The cheapest supermarket is Bonus, but they are only in the major towns and cities (which are few and far between, especially if you’re traveling in the north and off the ring road).
 Stock up enough to last at least a week.